ryanamannion/gtown-passwords/autoencoder/README.md

 The data we use are included in [`autoencoder/data`](https://github.com/ryanamannion/gtown-passwords/edit/main/autoencoder/data).
 Go to this directory for more information.

-## To Run
+## Quick Start

-It's very easy to run the code on Google Colab directly, just follow these steps:
+It's very easy to run the code on Google Colab directly.
+Here are 4 simple steps:

 - Open a new Colab notebook here https://research.google.com/colaboratory/.
 - Git the repository to your own Google Drive using the code below: